-If this is something you have never arranged before, it might sound like a logistical nightmare.
-So choosing the right virtual event platform for your conference takes careful thought as it will dictate the possibilities and potential of your conference.
+Choosing the right virtual event platform for your conference takes careful thought as it will dictate the possibilities and potential of your virtual event.

-Don't worry - in this post, we'll tell you everything you need to know about picking the right virtual event platform for your conference.
+Don't worry - in this article, we'll tell you everything you need to know about picking the right virtual event platform for your conference.

 - Revenue generation

-At a traditional event held live and in person, there are one or two main ways to generate revenue:
+At a traditional in-person event, there are one or two main ways to generate revenue:

 - Ticket sales